cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 ## Further Discussions

 Some accounts can have a fixed name or may be constructed in other way (eg: modules).
 We were discussing an idea of an account with a predefined name (eg: `me.regen`), which could be used by institutions.
-Without going into details, this kind of addresses are compatible with the hash based addresses described here as long as they don't have the same length.
+Without going into details, these kinds of addresses are compatible with the hash based addresses described here as long as they don't have the same length.
-More specifically, any special account address, must not have length equal to 20 byte nor 32 bytes.
+More specifically, any special account address must not have a length equal to 20 or 32 bytes.

 ## Appendix: Consulting session